McFranko/FrankocoinCore/readme.md

 well.

 In order to counteract this, a single block has a fixed size limit.
-Currently, a single bitcoin block can be no larger than 1 MiB, with some applications able to make 4.
+Currently, a single bitcoin block can be no larger than 1 MiB (except segwit).
 This makes sure that the blockchain doesn't get too big, too quick.
-The major issue there, is that the limit of transactions that can be stored in a single block, thus slowing down the network.
+The major issue there, is that there is a limit of transactions that can be stored in a single block, thus slowing down the network.
 Bigger blocks make the network faster, but less scalable, while smaller blocks make the network more scaleable, yet slower.
-Frankocoin identifies a Goldilocks zone, and caters to that range.

-The solution is hidden in the subtlties: transactions need to take up less space.
-Bitcoin transactions have a minimum size of around 170 bytes, but typically fall in the 500-700 byte range.
-The way Frankocoin aims to change this is by storing the whole transaction on the blockchain.
-Only a hash of the transaction's script, the public key, the signature, and hashes of the previous transactions that gave you the coins you are spending are stored in the blockchain.
-A single input, as well as a single output's transaction would take 128 bytes.
+Because of the given reasons, the solution is easy to identify: transactions need to take up less space.
+Bitcoin transactions have a minimum size of around 180 bytes, but typically fall in the 500-700 byte range.
+The way Frankocoin aims to change this is by not storing the whole transaction on the blockchain.
+Only a hash of the transaction's script, the public key, the signature, and hashes of the previous transactions, that gave you the coins you are spending, are stored in the blockchain.
+A single input and single output transaction would take 128 bytes.
 Although the script can be as complex and long as you want without taking up any extra space on the blockchain.
 In order to make a transaction you would do the following:

 1. Write the script that would execute the transaction.
-2. Verify that I own enough coins to make the desired transaction by showing that there is a hash of a transaction that gave the user the required amount of coins on the blockchain.
+2. Verify that you own enough coins to make the desired transaction by showing that there is a hash of a transaction that gave you the required amount of coins on the blockchain.
     -   Here is an example of the script:\
             pay 12 to ad649e8f6fh from a8969ddfcea99 signature=967e8fca72v\